lotaris/jee-oauth/request-oauth-tokens.md

 	@Override
 	public OAuthUserDetails buildUserDetails(String username) {
 		// get the User entity by username
-		// build and return a OAuthUserDetails instance with the User information required for authentication }
+		// build and return an OAuthUserDetails instance with the User information required for authentication }
 }
 ```